Edible Flowers

 Cooking and garnishing with flowers is more popular than ever!
 Today, many restaurant chefs and innovative home cooks garnish their entrees with flower blossoms for a touch of elegance.
 Try your hand at growing these edible flowers in your garden.

-Yellow Snapdragon produces beautiful yellow blooms.
+Deep Bronze Snapdragon produces red-gold blooms.
 Floral Showers is one of the best performing dwarf snapdragons around!
 This early, day neutral has a delicious fragrance, making it a perfect addition to any garden.
 Performs well in both spring and fall.
 Excellent cut flower variety.
 Ht.
 8-10".
 Avg.
 185,000 seeds/oz.
+Packet: 100 seeds.

 Peach Melba nasturtium is a captivating variety of Tropaeolum majus renowned for its unique and elegant appearance.
 Originating from the vibrant tradition of nasturtium cultivation, this particular cultivar stands out for its delicate, peach-colored blossoms that blend seamlessly with its lush green foliage.
 Named after the famous Peach Melba dessert, this variety features soft, peach-hued flowers with a subtle mix of apricot and coral tones, which bloom prolifically throughout the growing season.
 Peach Melba nasturtium typically begins blooming in late spring and continues to flower until the first frost.
 The plants exhibit a trailing or climbing growth habit, making them ideal for cascading over containers, hanging baskets, or as ground cover.
 Known for their versatility and resilience, these nasturtiums thrive in well-drained soil and full sun to partial shade, adding a splash of color and a touch of elegance to gardens.
 Additionally, the flowers and leaves of Peach Melba nasturtium are edible, offering a peppery flavor that can enhance salads and garnishes.
 With its stunning color, extended bloom time, and attractive growth habit, Peach Melba nasturtium is a beloved choice for both ornamental and culinary uses.